Row breaks out over Scottish EU farm subsidies

 It said Scottish farmers got a better deal on CAP as part of the UK.

 But NFU Scotland and the Scottish government said the extra money, known as convergence uplift, should have been entirely directed to Scotland.

 Scottish ministers claimed farmers north of the border would be deprived of hundreds of millions of euros in subsidies that were "rightfully theirs", adding that the only reason the UK qualified for the uplift was because of Scotland's low payments under the current system.

-Under the new deal, farmers in England, Northern Ireland, Wales and Scotland will receive the same proportion of the CAP budget over the next seven years as they currently receive.'A disgrace'
+Under the new deal, farmers in England, Northern Ireland, Wales and Scotland will receive the same proportion of the CAP budget over the next seven years as they currently receive.

 Direct payments will go down by 1.6% across all of the devolved nations, following a cut in the European CAP budget.

 But Scottish Secretary Alistair Carmichael said the UK government was also willing to offer the Scottish government an opportunity to provide extra "coupled payments" of up to 10% in the livestock sector, rather than its allocated 8%.